Licence Application Guide

 7) Photo

-Photo guarantor: On information sheet 4 at the top of your application there is a whole section on how to take your photo.
+For the mail application, the photo guarantor: On information sheet 4 at the top of your application there is a whole section on how to take your photo.
 We find it’s easiest is to get a passport photo taken at your drugstore or corner store, but if you’re tech savvy and have a decent printer take a selfie and set you margins to 45mm by 57mm and you’re sorted.

 For your photo guarantor’s signature: Print your name and your guarantor's name on the label found on page 4 of the application’s info sheet, under “Label Instructions”.
 Have your guarantor sign it and complete the Photo Guarantor section of your application.
 Then cut and affix the label to the back of your photograph, and enclose the signed photograph with your application.
 We recommend taping it or using a paperclip.
 Don’t do anything that permanently damages the photo itself.
 We don’t know how the RCMP handles these photos on their end, so best to keep things easy for them.